-Personal time management software systems are big business.
-The idea of having everything digitally organized has an allure that persuades many people to invest their time and money in one or more of the many options available.
+Personal time management software is big business.
+The idea of having everything digitally organized persuades many people to shell out on one or more of the many options available.

 But is it worth it?